The-Last-Cookie/secure-networking/tools/nessus/nessus.md

 ### Windows

-To enable a credentialed scan on **Windows**, the host device needs to be configured with certain settings.
+To enable a credentialed scan on **Windows**, the host device needs to be configured with certain settings.[^windows-settings][^admin-account]

-The script in this project which applies this configuration automatically should only be used for computers that are not part of any domain.
+The script in this project which applies this configuration automatically should **only be used for computers that are not part of any domain**.

 To run the script, open PowerShell as admin, enter `powershell -ExecutionPolicy RemoteSigned` and run `scan_preparation_win.ps1`.